Highlights of Jongomero

 Jongomero is probably the most stylish camp in Ruaha – with a slight colonial feel – yet it retains a suitable sense of the wild.
 Accommodation at Jongomero is in eight spacious tented suites on raised wooden platforms, with makuti thatch roofs.
 Each stylish room has a huge dhow wooden bed, gleaming wooden floors, leather chairs, en suite bathroom with shower, double vanity units with hot and cold running water (solar heated with backup immersion heater), and a spacious front veranda overlooking the Jongomero River.

 The lounge and dining area is shaded by an ancient ebony tree and has uninterrupted views of the Jongomero River – a favourite haunt for elephants.
 Polished wooden floors, comfy sofas, Persian carpets and some traditional African artefacts make is a relaxing place for a drink or quiet read.
-Dining at Jongomero is a mix of table d’hote, elegant buffets, alfresco dinners under the stars and campfire cooking.
+Dining is a mix of table d’hote, elegant buffets, alfresco dinners under the stars and campfire cooking.
 There’s also a small swimming pool for cooling off.

 Morning and afternoon game drives are on offer as well full day excursions with classic safari picnics to reach the game-rich Mwagusi river area.
 Jongomero also offers fly-camping and longer bush walks for a real wilderness experience, subject to a supplement.
 We recommend 3+ nights here or perhaps combine a stay here with Mwagusi.